Francesco Puntoriere

-Francesco Puntoriere (born 23 April 1998) is an Italian football player.
-He plays for Serie D club Lavello.
+Francesco Puntoriere (born 23 April 1998) is an Italian football player who plays for Serie D club Palmese.

 Club career

 He made his Serie B debut for Virtus Entella on 1 March 2016 in a game against Salernitana.

 On 31 January 2019, he joined Virtus Francavilla on loan.

 On 30 August 2019, he returned to Virtus Francavilla on a permanent basis.
 On 31 January 2020, he was loaned to Virtus Verona until the end of the season.

 On 12 January 2022, his contract with Virtus Francavilla was terminated by mutual consent and he moved to Serie D club RG Ticino.